danial880/NAS/README.md

 # NAS
-This a practice repository for the team to understand the basic working github projects.
+This a practice repository for the team to understand the basic working of GitHub projects.